 Today, we are sharing AHO participant, Samantha Jeffries-Gillcrese’s, homeownership story.
 Samantha is a Homewood native who was displaced from her home in East Liberty Gardens in 2016.
 During the relocation process, ELDI let her know that there were affordable homeownership options available and connected her with Catapult Greater Pittsburgh (formerly known as Circles Greater Pittsburgh) to start the homeownership education process.
 As a busy mom and career advisor for Pennsylvania CareerLink, Samantha put in the hard work necessary to become a homeowner, and we were happy to see her close on her home in August of this year.

 Learn more about her homeownership journey in our Q&A below.

 When did you know that homeownership was something you wanted to pursue?

 My whole goal when I moved to East Liberty Gardens was to buy a house.
 I was never going to live there very long ago—it was a temporary move to save money.

-After ELDI connected you with Circles, what were the next steps?
+After ELDI connected you with Catapult, what were the next steps?

 I attended workshops and had appointments with Brettney, who helped me a lot.
 She helped me pull and monitor my credit and gave me tips on what to do to keep things off my credit report.
 Everyone was very nice, and the workshops were helpful and informative.

-How long did the whole process take, from when you started working with Circles until you actually closed on your home?
+How long did the whole process take, from when you started working with Catapult until you actually closed on your home?

 Four years.
 There were a lot of different setbacks.
 I was supposed to close several different times, and then something would happen.
 It was either the bank or ELDI, or then it was my fault one time.